Zechariah Lesson 3

 Second, a similarity of symbols (horses in Zechariah 1 and horses in Revelation 6) does not mean the objects of those symbols must be the same thing.
-Here the context suggests that they are not the same.
-Revelation 6 is discussing those persecuted (in fact, killed) by Rome, while here we are looking at those who had been exiled and persecuted by Babylon.
+We need to look at the context of the symbols, along with any explanations in the text.

 What do the horses depict?
 What do the colors depict?
 What do the myrtle trees depict?
+Who is the rider on the horse?
 In short, what are these?
 Fortunately for us, Zechariah asks that same question in verse 9.

 9 Then said I, O my lord, what are these?
 And the angel that talked with me said unto me, I will shew thee what these be.
 10 And the man that stood among the myrtle trees answered and said, These are they whom the LORD hath sent to walk to and fro through the earth.
 11 And they answered the angel of the LORD that stood among the myrtle trees, and said, We have walked to and fro through the earth, and, behold, all the earth sitteth still, and is at rest.